mittelmark/tmdoc/README.md

 [![Tutorial](https://img.shields.io/badge/Docu-Tutorial-blue)](http://htmlpreview.github.io/?https://github.com/mittelmark/tmdoc/blob/master/modules/tmdoc/tmdoc-tutorial.html)
 [![Wiki](https://img.shields.io/badge/Docu-Wiki-blue)](https://wiki.tcl-lang.org/page/tmdoc%3A%3Atmdoc)

-Literate  programming with Tcl.
-Embed Diagram code and the output, LaTeX equation, literature references,  shell  script  output,  Youtube  videos  and Tcl  code  with  the evaluation  results into  your Markdown, AsciiDoc, Typst or LaTeX documents.
+Literate programming using R, Python, Octave, Julia or Tcl.
+Embed Diagram code and the output, LaTeX equation, literature references,  shell  script  output,  Youtube  videos  and code chunks for many different programming languages while adding the evaluation  results into  your Markdown, AsciiDoc, Typst or LaTeX documents.

 ## Description

-The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or R, Python, Octave, Shell or Tcl code within  documents of Markup  languages like Markdown, AsciiDoc, Typst or LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.
+The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or Julia, R, Python, Octave, Shell or Tcl code within  documents of Markup  languages like Markdown, AsciiDoc, Typst or LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.